 Amber got lucky.
 That kind of encouragement can be hard to come by, which is why the best addiction providers are so intent on offering emotional support along with medical treatment.
 They know walking through the door is just the first step toward recovery.

 “The stigma makes patients feel guilty and shameful and makes them hide the rest of their feelings, so they can’t fully embrace their recovery,” says Shawna Laursen, M.D., medical director at Ideal Option.
 “There’s always this big secret you can’t share, and you can’t be completely in your recovery.”

 As Dr. Laursen notes, “It’s hard to tell your new boss, ‘I have to go to a meeting for my addiction.’”

-Eventually, Ideal Option providers hope, the stigma of addiction will disappear, all employers will support folks in recovery, and drug addict will be replaced by the more humane and appropriate term: “person with opioid use disorder.”
+Eventually, Ideal Option providers hope, the stigma of addiction will disappear, all employers will support folks in recovery, and drug addict will be replaced by the more humane and appropriate term: “person with substance use disorder.”

 Eventually, our culture will recognize, as Shante says, “Just because you’re an addict, doesn’t mean you’re not a person.
 Some of the smartest, most talented people have experienced addiction.”